guildai/guild.ai/pages/start.md

 To visualize the relationship between the hyperparameter `x` and `loss`, use TensorBoard's [HParam plugin ->](https://www.tensorflow.org/tensorboard/r2/hyperparameter_tuning_with_hparams).

-First, ensure that the plugin is supported by TensorBoard by installing TensorFlow:

-!!! note
-    This step is only required if you have TensorBoard 1.14 or lower installed.
-If you have TensorBoard 1.15 or higher, you can skip this step.
-Use `tensorboard --version` to show the installed version.

 ``` command
 pip install tensorflow